 Internet.
 Content delivery has been engaging and interactive for students.
 Teachers and Counselors use Zoom, Microsoft Teams, Google Classroom, Classroom Dojo, and Google Hangout for communication and instruction.
 Students are required to attend sessions unless a parent opts out then other alternatives are provided to ensure high quality educational opportunities.
 Student Support Counselors track attendance of each interactive classroom daily.
 Students that do not log in the virtual classroom are provided phone calls and social distancing home visits to determine further needs and an individualized plan to be successful.
 Our school's online curriculum resources are posted to our public website for easier access for parents, students and staff.
-Parents and students are provided weekly communications by staff for trouble shooting technology difficulties as needed.
-Teachers participate in continued professional development in order to provide the highest quality of instruction online and ensure a seamless transition for our students.
+Parents and students are provided the highest quality of instruction online and ensure a seamless transition for our students.
 Mobile device access has been swift with devices deployed daily to parents including chrome books, laptops, and tablets.
 Our school has fulfilled 100% of the needs of all students needing technology for the 2020- 2021 school year.
 In addition, internet access has been our top priority.
 Our school has deployed tablets with internet and hot spot access to special populations including SPED, EL, and Foster Youth as a priority.
 Our students that have special needs are provided services on site according to local health department limitations and guidelines.

 In addition for students who are eligible for special education, if instruction or services, or both, cannot be provided to the student either at the school or in person for more than 10 school days due to emergency conditions caused as provided by law, the IEP will be implemented by the alternative means of distance learning.
 State and local public health orders and guidance will be taken into account in determining how the IEP will be implemented via distance learning during the emergency conditions.
 "Distance learning" means instruction in which the student and instructor are in different locations, and may include, but is not limited to, interaction, instruction, and check-ins between teachers and students through the use of a computer or communications technology (video/audio), and/or the use of print materials and assignments with oral or written feedback.
 It is the intent of the LEA to continue to implement each student's IEP despite needing different means or methodologies to implement it during distance learning.
 Total IEP and instructional minutes per day may be reduced due to the reduced required instructional minutes as described in SB98.
-By way of specific example of how this will work, students served through the Fresno County Superintendent of Schools' Special Day Classrooms will be provided with a continuity of instruction by daily live instruction, daily prerecorded lessons, and weekly consultations with families.
-In addition to the specialized academic instruction, students will receive instruction consistent with the services on their Individualized Education Program (IEP) as described in a Distance Learning Plan and/or emergency conditions section of the IEP.
+By way of specific example of how this will work, students served through the Fresno County Superintendent of Schools' Special Day Classrooms will be provided with a continuity of instruction consistent with the services on their Individualized Education Program (IEP) as described in a Distance Learning Plan and/or emergency conditions section of the IEP.
 Related Service providers will provide services as outlined in IEP through a distance learning model or in-person instruction.
-The curricula used will be consistent with the core curriculum that students receive during in-class instruction or with the alternative curriculum outlined in the students' IEP.
-Our partnership with the Fresno
+The curriculu used will be consistent with the core curriculum that students receive during in-class instruction or with the alternative curriculum outlined in the students' IEP.
+Our partnership with the Fresno County Superintendent of Schools' staff will ensure that we are addressing any concerns with attendance or disengagement during distance learning and transition back into the school